Meditrina Hospitals Raises Funds From Matrix Partners

 by Charmi Gutka

-Kerala-based @Meditrina has raised R40 Cr from Matrix Partners India for minority stake, BL stated.
+Kerala-based Meditrina Hospitals has raised R40 Cr from Matrix Partners India for minority stake, BL stated.
 Meditrina plans to open a centre each within six months in Hyderabad and Bhubaneswar and a centre of excellence in Kollam with the funding.